What’s the difference between deposit and excess insurance?

-The deposit is held on the main driver’s credit card or debit card 24 hours before your rental starts.
-Once the vehicle is picked up, checked over by one of our drivers and no damage is to be found, the deposit is released 24h later.
-Please note that depending on your bank it can take up to 3 to 10 working days for the deposit amount to appear back in your account.
+The deposit is authorised on the main driver’s credit card or debit card 24h before your rental starts.
+Once the vehicle is picked up, checked over by one of our drivers and no damage is to be found, the deposit is released within 48 hours.
+Please note that depending on your bank it can take between 3 and 10 working days for the deposit amount to appear back in your account.

 Can I reduce my deposit?

 Unfortunately not, we need to hold onto the full deposit amount for the duration of the rental.